 Who are we and what do we do?

 TilledSoil.org focuses on this challenge by taking apologetics training into churches and schools in a concentrated manner.
 The intent is to have training professionals saturate geographical areas with long-term training and support, adding more geographical areas as the ministry grows.
-Most churches don’t have the option to add a Minister of Apologetics and most pastors have little, if any, apologetics training.
+Most churches don’t have the option to add a Minister of Apologetics and most pastors have little, if any, apologetics training (or the time required to become fully equipped, given the many other demands made on their time).
 Our job is to fill that gap.

 First, we provide basic or ‘core’ Christian apologetic training to pastors, teachers, congregations, and students to demonstrate the importance of apologetics training and to ‘whet the appetite’ for more in-depth knowledge of the substance of Christian faith.
 Second, we come along-side pastors and teachers to help provide whatever resources they may need to continue the growth which has begun.
-Third, we provide or point to more advanced resources as challenges arise.
+Third, we provide or point to more advanced resources as challenges arise and specific interests are fostered.

 .